-Bar Profitability: The Complete Guide to Boosting Bar Profit Margins
+Bar Profitability: A Complete Guide to Boosting Bar Profit Margin

-Good news: it’s not stopping any time soon.
-In 2018, it was a 27 billion dollar industry.
-Make the right choices, and your little corner of it can be profitable, too.
-Sometimes wildly profitable.
+Make the right choices, and your little corner of it can be wildly profitable.

 Understanding Pour Cost